esimov/diagram/README.md

 #### Build

-A shell script is bundled into the library to mitigate the generation of binary files for the most known operating systems, but take care: different dependencies are needed for different operating systems.
+A shell script is bundled into the library to mitigate the generation of binary files for the most common operating systems, but take care: different dependencies are needed for different operating systems (see the [Dependencies](#dependencies) section).

 To build the executable file run:

 `$ make all`